qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

   value of type `i1` indicating if the program uses the `switch` instruction in llvm.
-- A flag named `"multiple_return_points"`  with a constant `true` or `false` value of type `i1` indicating whether multiple return statements can apper in a function within the IR as defined [here](#bullet-9-multiple-return-points).
+- A flag named `"multiple_return_points"`  with a constant `true` or `false` value of type `i1` indicating whether multiple return statements can appear in a function within the IR as defined [here](#bullet-9-multiple-return-points).

 ## Error Messages